-Vegetable Curry is tasty, filling, and loaded with good-for-you ingredients.
-It’s made with plenty of veggies, including sweet potatoes and cauliflower that have simmered in a spice-packed creamy coconut curry sauce.
+Vegetable Curry is hearty, flavorful, and packed with sweet potatoes, cauliflower, and other veggies simmered in a creamy coconut curry sauce.

 A hearty pot of vegetable curry brimming with colorful vegetables and simmered in a coconut curry broth.